marty1885/paroli/paroli-server/docs/web_api.md

 * Method: GET
 * Parameters: None

 This endpoint works exactly like the synthesise API above.
-But audio is streamed in chunk as soon as it can - reducing latency.
+But audio is streamed in chunk as soon as it can - reducing latency, as binary blobs.
 Message format is the same as the synthesise API body.
+A text message is sent once an error is encountered or synthesis of current text is finished.

 For example, the following message causes OPUS audio to be streamed back as binray messages.